History of the Los Angeles Dodgers: Colletti and Little

-Due to the crowded infield, untimely injuries and several players' lack of production, the team was rebuilt during the season.
+Due to the crowded infield, key injuries, and several players' lack of production, the team was rebuilt during the season.
 The flurry of trading saw César Izturis go to the Chicago Cubs for Greg Maddux while Willy Aybar and Danys Báez went to Atlanta for Wilson Betemit.
 A series of rookies were called up and provided substantial everyday contributions.
 Among them were catcher Russell Martin, who won the starting catching job after being called up in May and starting pitcher Chad Billingsley, who had several quality starts in August and September.
 Andre Ethier led the team in batting with a .308 batting average as the team's everyday left fielder through much of the season.
 Rookie first baseman James Loney hit very well in his short time with the team, tying Gil Hodges’ 56-year-old Dodgers record with 9 RBI in one game on September 28.
-Another key move was handing the closer's role to rookie (but Japanese League veteran) Takashi Saito, where he flourished, notching 24 saves in 26 opportunities while posting a 2.07 ERA.
+Another key move was handing the closer's role to MLB rookie (but Japanese League veteran) Takashi Saito, where he flourished, notching 24 saves in 26 opportunities while posting a 2.07 ERA.

 After a heated pennant race, in which the most memorable moment occurred when the Dodgers hit four consecutive home runs on September 18 to tie the score in the ninth inning and then won the game on a tenth-inning walk-off homer by Nomar Garciaparra, the Dodgers entered the 2006 playoffs in the National League's Wild Card spot, having tied the San Diego Padres for the division lead but having lost 13 of 18 head-to-head meetings with the Padres.
 They were eventually swept, 3–0, by the New York Mets in the 2006 National League Division Series.